wso2/ETAC/outlooks/serverless4integration_outlook.md

 Before discussing the feasibility of integration use cases in serverless computing, it is useful to understand typical integration use cases and how they map into the serverless environment.

 Most apps built in the serverless environment are composed of four parts:
-1. the external APIs used
+1. The external APIs used
 2. Microservices written as serverless functions
 3. Integration logic connecting those services and APIs
 4. Connections to data sources and sink functions.